grnet/synnefo/docs/admin-guide.rst

 To enable VM stats collecting, you will need to:

- * Install collectd on the every Ganeti (VM-capable) node.
+ * Install collectd on every Ganeti (VM-capable) node.
  * Enable the Ganeti stats plugin in your collectd configuration.
-This can be achived by either copying the example collectd conf file that comes with snf-cyclades-gtools (``/usr/share/doc/snf-cyclades-gtools/examples/ganeti-stats-collectd.conf``) or by adding the following line to your existing (or default) collectd
+This can be achieved by either copying the example collectd conf file that comes with snf-cyclades-gtools (``/usr/share/doc/snf-cyclades-gtools/examples/ganeti-stats-collectd.conf``) or by adding the following line to your existing (or default) collectd